SigmaHQ/sigma-specification/sigmahq/sigmahq-title-convention.md

 - "Renamed xxx Execution"
 - "UAC Bypass Using ..."

+#### Informational / Low Level Rules

-Rules of level `informational` or `low` are not intended to be used to create alerts on their own.
+Events matching rules of level `informational` or `low` are not intended to be used to create alerts on their own.
 Their purpose is to conserve events or criteria of relevance, to be used in correlations or for ideas for threat hunting.
 A rule of those levels will by definition not create false positives as they should not be used for alerting.

 The title should therefore be general and should not indicate that the rule describes suspicious or malicious behavior.

 Example : `Net.exe Execution`

+#### Medium Level Rules

-`medium` rules can have environment dependent false positives and require a tuning/evaluation phase before deploying to production environments.
+Events matching `medium` level rules rules can have environment dependent false positives and require a tuning/evaluation phase before deploying to production environments.

 Keywords used to indicate this:

 - "Potential "

+#### High Level Rules

-`high` rules requires a prompt review.
+Events matching `high` level rules requires a prompt review.

 Keywords used to indicate this:

 - "Suspicious "

+#### Critical Level Rules

-`critical` rules should be reviewed immediately
-The title must therefore be precise and indicate the specific threat.
+Events matching `critical` level rules should be reviewed immediately The title must therefore be precise and indicate the specific threat.

 Keywords used to indicate this: